honza/honza.github.com/content/westminster-reference-bible.md

 theology.
 This perhaps most obvious in the Psalms, e.g. the summary of Psalm 110 reads:

-> 1.A prediction of the kingdom, 4. priesthood, 5. triumphs, 7. and sufferings of Christ.
+> 1. A prediction of the kingdom, 4. priesthood, 5. triumphs, 7. and sufferings of Christ.

 Or, the Song of Solomon, chapter 1:

-> 1.The church's love unto Christ
+> 1. The church's love unto Christ

 Chapter summaries are arguably more useful than headings in the text.
 If nothing else, they don't introduce uninspired breaks in the text.